How to get a business line of credit

 Frequently asked questions

-• You may be able to find a line of credit — or other financing — with a lender that offers startup business loans.
-You can also consider a personal line of credit for startup expenses, but you’ll need to confirm that the lender has no restrictions on using a personal loan for business.
+You may be able to find a line of credit — or other financing — with a lender that offers startup business loans.
+In general, most lines of credit require you to be in business for six months to a year or more.
+You can also consider a personal line of credit for startup expenses, but you’ll

-• On average, lenders have a minimum time in business requirement of one to two years to qualify for any financing, including lines of credit.
+On average, lenders have a minimum time in business requirement of six months to two years to qualify for any financing, including lines of credit.

-• It depends on the lender you choose to work with and the type of line of credit your business needs.
-Secured lines of credit are typically easier to qualify for, but you will still need to prove a strong annual revenue — and have an asset that can be used as collateral.
+Business lines of credit tend to be easier to qualify for than other types of business loans.
+But it depends on the lender you choose to work with and the type of line of credit your business needs.
+Online lenders and secured lines of credit are typically easier to qualify for.